Tofersen (Qalsody)

 This indication is approved under accelerated approval based on reduction in plasma neurofilament light chain observed in patients treated with Qalsody.
 Continued approval for this indication may be contingent upon verification of clinical benefit in confirmatory trial(s).

-Tofersen is available as Qalsody (Biogen MA Inc.).
+Tofersen is branded as Qalsody (Biogen MA Inc.).
 Tofersen is an antisense oligonucleotide (ASO) designed to bind to SOD1 mRNA to reduce SOD1 protein production.

 Tofersen carries labeled warnings and precautions for myelitis and/or radiculitis, papilledema and elevated intracranial pressure, and aseptic meningitis.
 In clinical studies, 6 patients treated with tofersen experienced myelitis or radiculitis, 2 discontinued treatment and required symptomatic management with full resolution of symptoms.
 In the remaining 4 patients, symptoms resolved without discontinuation of the medication.
 Four patients developed elevated intracranial pressure and/or papilledema.
 All patients received treatment with standard of care with resolution of symptoms, and no events led to discontinuation of tofersen.
 One patient experienced a serious adverse reaction of chemical meningitis, which led to discontinuation of the medication.
 One patient experienced a serious adverse reaction of aseptic meningitis, which did not lead to discontinuation of the medication.
 In addition, nonserious adverse drug reactions of cerebrospinal fluid (CSF) white blood cell increased, and CSF protein increased were also reported with use (Biogen, 2023c).